venturamario/Videogames-for-cervical-rehabilitation/README.md

 # Videogames-for-cervical-rehabilitation
+Can cervical rehabilitation be done through AI applied to video games on Android?
-Computer engineering degree final project
+Computer engineering degree final project.